anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <a name="5.2"></a>
 ## 5.2 Cloud Infrastructure Software Profiles features and requirements

-This section will detail Cloud Infrastructure Software Profiles and associated configurations for the 2 types of Cloud Infrastructure Profiles: Basic and Network intensive.
+This section will detail Cloud Infrastructure Software Profiles and associated configurations for the 2 types of Cloud Infrastructure Profiles: Basic and High Performance.

 <a name="5.2.1"></a>
 ### 5.2.1 Virtual Compute